RomayLala/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 This function updates the class Base by adding the class method def create(cls, **dictionary): that returns an instance with all attributes already set.

+This function updates the class Base by adding the class method def load_from_file(cls): that returns a list of instances.